Pathoschild/smapi-mod-dump/source/Custom Death Penalty Plus/README.md

 Custom Death Penalty Plus allows the death penalty (and pass out penalty as of 1.1.0) to be fully customised in [Stardew Valley](https://www.stardewvalley.net/).

+Now with translation support as of version 1.5.0.
+Feel free to translate the mod and send me the files for addition (best place to reach me is on the mod page).
+Full credit given, obviously!

 Current options allow configuration for:

 **Death Penalty**